Here’s a list, in no particular order, of some work that doesn’t fit well in the other categories.

 Strong Foundation (2013)

-My story on the making of Gone Home, 2013’s epic video game, made by a tiny team of people living in Portland, Oregon and Vancouver, B.C.
+My story on the making of Gone Home, 2013’s indie video game, made by a tiny team of people living in Portland, Oregon and Vancouver, B.C.
 This one is currently behind a paywall, so you’ll want to subscribe to The Magazine to read all the great stuff I’ve written for them.
 Sometimes when I speak to students, I talk about the period I went through writing profiles for magazines.
 This is an example of that time.